-- Time Zones are really just "labels"
+- Times Zones are really just "labels"

 - Since calendars care about specific points in time, we need a mechanism to inform the calendar when the event is that we are scheduling.
 Time zones are geo-political labels that we have all agreed on to help us with two things

 - Help us describe specific points in time no matter where we are.
-So, while people in New York would call a specific point in time "January 15, 3:00pm EST", people in California would call that same exact point in time "January 15, 12:00pm PST".
+While people in New York would call a specific point in time "January 15, 3:00pm EST", people in California would call that same exact point in time "January 15, 12:00pm PST".
 In both cases, they are talking about the same exact point in time, they simply have a different "label" for what they call that point in time.

 - Help us describe the "time of day" consistently across the world (meaning no matter where we are, we all understand that "5:00am" is early in the morning).

 It's important to clarify the above points because when you travel from one time zone to another, it might be tempting to think that Pocket Informant is "changing" or even "messing up" the times on your appointments.
-In reality, absolutely nothing as happened to your data - Pocket Informant does not alter the actual data in the database simply by changing time zones.
+In reality, absolutely nothing as happened to your data - Pocket Informant does not alter the actual data in the database when you change time zones.
 What does happen, however, is that Pocket Informant changes the "label" that it shows you for all of your appointments.
 Phrased another way: Pocket Informant is not changing when your appointment occurs, it merely changes what it calls that point in time now that you are in a different time zone.

 After reading the above, the next logical question is often "why don't calendars work more like alarm clocks?
 I don't want to think about time zones, I just want to think about times".
 While on the surface this might seem like a good idea, it actually creates a host of problems.
 Here are just a few issues to consider:

-- Constant mass updating of data is error-prone - Ironically, by "keeping the time the same" when you travel, Pocket Informant would actually have to change your underlying data every single time you change time zones.
+- Constantly updating all of your data is error-prone - Ironically, by "keeping the time the same" when you travel, Pocket Informant would actually have to change your underlying data every single time you change time zones.
 Since events are stored as a fixed point in time (say 3pm CST), when you travel, it now has to update that event to occur at 3pm PST - a different point in time than you originally specified.
 Plus, if you have any alarms for your appoints, all of those would have to be rescheduled as well (they were originally set to fire 15 minutes before 3pm CST, now they must be scheduled to fire 2 hours earlier).
 This is especially problematic for folks who live near a time zone border.

 - Many appointments rely on when it occurs, not what time - consider conference calls, for instance.
 Suppose you have to be on a call every Monday at 3pm EST. However, this week you fly out to California.
 If your calendar changed your conference call to 3pm PST, you would completely miss your call (since you would be dialing in at 6pm EST).